Trustworthy and Confidential SBOM Exchange: Related Work

 Petra builds upon existing efforts on interoperable tools that handle SBOM data exchange~\cite{kloeg_charting_2024,xia_sbom_study_2023,zahan_software_2023}.
+However, existing SBOM exchange frameworks fundamentally differ from Petra in the security guarantees they provide.
+Systems such as the CycloneDX SBOM Exchange API, GUAC, DBOM, and related metadata exchange platforms primarily address interoperability and metadata exchange, but offer little support for confidentiality, auditable redaction, or composition of SBOMs originating from different vendors.
+Relying on repository access controls or API authentication, these alternatives to \system cannot guarantee integrity once SBOMs are redistributed.
+Petra addresses this gap by binding selective disclosure and integrity guarantees directly to the SBOM structure itself, enabling confidentiality- and integrity-preserving SBOM composition and redistribution without relying on trusted repositories or centralized enforcement.

 Much like ProtoBOM, Petra is format-agnostic and uses a graph-based SBOM representation and transformations, supporting both SPDX and CycloneDX formats.
 The OWASP Transparency Exchange API (TEA)~\cite{cyclonedx_transparency_exchange_api_2024} provides SBOM data "on the fly," effectively acting as a generator for a particular stream.
-Petra complements these tools as an integrity and confidentiality layer for SBOM sharing and redistribution.
-In fact, Petra has engaged with the ProtoBOM developers to integrate its redaction features in bomctl~\cite{bomctlroadmapmd_nodate}.
+In practice, \system complements the current tools, and we have engaged with the ProtoBOM developers to integrate its redaction features in bomctl~\cite{bomctlroadmapmd_nodate}.

 \Paragraph{SBOM quality \& accuracy.} Studies have raised concerns about the quality and accuracy of SBOMs due to incomplete data\cite{kloeg_charting_2024}, inconsistent results from different tools~\cite{o2024impacts}, and a lack of validation mechanisms\cite{kloeg_charting_2024}.
 These inconsistencies were attributed to reliance on heuristic methods, incomplete package manager metadata, and difficulties in handling statically linked binaries during SBOM generation~\cite{zahan_software_2023} compounded with unclear definitions of SBOM quality~\cite{torres_sbom-quality_2023}.
-While \system does not aim to address these issues, our design begins to alleviate these issues by making SBOM distribution more interoperable and auditable.
-Improvements in SBOM quality and accuracy could enable \system to enforce richer SBOM redaction policies.
+While \system does not aim to address these issues, we focus on integrity and confidentiality as foundational preconditions for quality, because SBOM quality and accuracy cannot be meaningfully established without trust in the authenticity and protection of SBOMs.

-\subsection{Privacy-preserving Data Exchange.}
+\subsection{Privacy-preserving Data Exchange}

 Privacy-enhancing techniques have been a central topic in cryptography for many decades.
 Various approaches to secretly share private information have been widely explored in fields such as Private Information Retrieval (PIR)~\cite{yekhanin2010private}, as well as Homomorphic Encryption (HE)~\cite{chotard2016homomorphic} and Secure Multiparty Computation (SMC) ~\cite{bayatbabolghani2018secure}.
 There are applications of these in the area of supply chain security~\cite{cappos2013avoiding, gittuf_repo}.
 Similarly, other supply chain security systems that further privacy are Speranza~\cite{merrill_speranza_2023} and Gringotts~\cite{xu2023gringotts}, which protect software distribution security and privacy and version control system security and privacy respectively.